srirangav/displayutil/README.txt

 History:

     v.
+0.4.5 - list display resolution when no argument or just a display is specified to resolution mode
+    v.
 0.4.4 - fix manpage formatting
     v.
 0.4.3 - update Makefile to compile each source file separately, minor input validation fixes